Interdisciplinary Minor in Sustainability:

 24 units total

-Any cross-listed course and those of interdisciplinary programs between two or more Faculties will be counted as a course outside of the student’s home Faculty.
+Any cross-listed course between two or more Faculties and those of interdisciplinary programs will be counted as a course outside of the student’s home Faculty.
 ENVIRSC and EARTHSC courses are administered by the Faculty of Science.
 GEOG courses will be considered as Faculty of Social Science courses.

 Sustain courses do not count towards units outside a student’s home Faculty.

-2) Students are strongly encouraged to seek guidance from their Faculty advisor to ensure they are meeting all enrollment requirements, including Faculty-specific requirements for double counting courses required for a student’s major.
+- Students are strongly encouraged to seek guidance from their academic advisor to ensure they are meeting all enrolment requirements, including Faculty-specific requirements for double counting courses required for a student’s major.

-3) All courses have enrolment capacities.
-The Faculty cannot guarantee registration in courses for minors, even when prerequisites have been met.
+- All courses have enrolment capacities.
+The Faculty cannot guarantee enrolment in courses for minors, even when prerequisites have been met.

 Roles and Responsibilities